Summary of Georgia Overtime Law

 Note: New legislation, high court rulings (federal court decisions included), ballot initiatives, and other influences can change state laws.
 Please refer to a qualified attorney or complete your own research to verify the laws in your state to ensure accuracy.

-What Are the Overtime Laws in Georgia?
+What Are the OT Laws in Georgia?

 Georgia uses a mix of federal and state laws concerning the governing of overtime pay.
 The Fair Labor Standards Act of 1938 (FLSA), establishes a federal minimum for standards and benefits for employees.
 This federal law covers minimum wage, overtime pay, and child labor.

 Employees covered by the FLSA are eligible for overtime pay in Georgia.
 However, those that are not covered could still be eligible to receive $5.15 per hour, the state minimum wage, but not overtime rates.
 To correctly determine your rights to overtime pay, it is essential to understand how the FLSA applies to your employer and your job classification.